TechCrunch: Equifax Hack-Checking Web Site Is Returning Random Results - Slashdot

 But what did the Magic Quadrant say?

+Yes, he should have said personal PIN number, so it's not mistaken for a corporate PIN number.

-Just Looked at My PIN (Score:3, Interesting)
+Just Looked at My PIN (Score:5, Interesting)

 It indeed IS a time stamp.
 Geezus.
 It's bad enough it's just a numeric PIN which isn't very secure to begin with, but then to be that obvious.
 Wow.
 Hopefully I can get that changed.